Book censorship in the Republic of Ireland: History

 Strict censorship has since ceased, and virtually all books banned have been unbanned.
 A 2007 era listing of banned books showed that none had been banned since 1998.

-Contrary to popular belief, James Joyce's Ulysses was technically never banned in Ireland, but this was because it was never imported and offered for sale, for fear of such a ban and its attendant costs.
-In 1942 Senator Sir John Keane told the Seanad that 1,600 books had been banned since independence in 1922.
+Contrary to popular belief, James Joyce's Ulysses was technically never banned in Ireland; however, this was because it was never imported and offered for sale, for fear of such a ban and its attendant costs.
+In 1942, Senator Sir John Keane told the Seanad that 1,600 books had been banned since independence in 1922.
 He quoted examples of supposed indecency from several books to ridicule the law; prudishly, his extracts were not reported verbatim, but as: "[The Senator quoted from the book.]".

 Books containing references to terrorism or which could be considered slander under Irish law can still be banned – one will not be prosecuted for owning or importing them, but their sale is prohibited.
 This covers books such as The Committee: Political Assassination in Northern Ireland, which has even been pulled from Amazon.com due to its content.
 However, importing this book and its sale second-hand are still legal.

 There are instances of books which were at one time banned in Ireland subsequently not only having the ban overturned but the books in question becoming required reading on the Leaving Certificate syllabus, e.g., Salinger's Catcher in the Rye (banned in October 1951).

 The Catholic Index was underpinned by Canon law until it was abolished in 1966.
 Thereafter Irish censorship of books declined markedly.

-In 2010 it was announced that, as the last book had been banned in 1998, no books were currently banned in Ireland as the 12-year limitation had run out on all existing bans.
+In 2010, it was announced that, as the last book had been banned in 1998, no books were currently banned in Ireland as the 12-year limitation had run out on all existing bans.

-In March 2016 the Irish Censorship board issued its first ban in 18 years.
+In March 2016, the Irish Censorship board issued its first ban in 18 years.
 The book The Raped Little Runaway by Jean Martin was deemed "indecent or obscene" by the board.
 Justifying its decision, the board pointed to the several instances of rape of a minor in the book.